-As at 31 December 2018 and 2017, the majority of equity investments were reported as "financial assets measured at fair value through income and expenditure account" (2017: financial assets designated at fair value) as shown in note 10.
+As at 31 December 2019 and 2018, the majority of equity investments were reported as "financial assets measured at fair value through income and expenditure account" as shown in note 10.

 (Amounts expressed in millions of Hong Kong dollars, unless otherwise stated.)